textpattern/textpattern.github.io/administration/diagnostics-panel.md

 Site URL preference might be incorrect.
 {: .alert-block .warning}

-This could either mean you do not have the right 'Site URL' path set in [Preferences panel](http://docs.textpattern.io/administration/preferences-panel), or, in the case of upgrading, you still need to update your `index.php` and/or `.htaccess` files (see next message).
+This could either mean you do not have the right 'Site URL' path set in [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel), or, in the case of upgrading, you still need to update your `index.php` and/or `.htaccess` files (see next message).
 This could also be a false error.
 For example, symlinks cannot be correctly recognized, so you might get this error even if there's no true problem.
 Unless you are experiencing real technical issues, you shouldn't worry too much about this feedback message if it doesn't go away.
 Understandably that is not satisfying advice.

 Clean URL data test failed.
 {: .alert-block .warning}